mxxo/dose2gmsh/README.md

 `dose2gmsh` parses `3ddose` files into a intermediate `DoseBlock` structure.
 After parsing, it writes the `DoseBlock` data to an output file.

 You can add an output format by implementing a new `DoseBlock::write*` method.
-Use `DoseBlock::write_to_gmsh` as a starting point.
+Use `DoseBlock::write_gmsh` as a starting point.

 If you'd like help implementing a new output format, open an issue.